Home Car Shopping Best Dodge Charger Years to Buy Used

 Is the Dodge Charger a Good Car?

-The Charger is a fun car.
-It’s an exciting car.
-And, in its last decade as a gas-powered sedan, it is a pretty good car.
-Sixth-generation cars are plagued with issues surrounding transmission, electronics, and engine computers, which can be rather costly to repair.
+The Charger is fun and exciting, and in its last decade as a gas-powered sedan, it was a pretty good car.
+Sixth-generation models are plagued by transmission, electronics, and engine-computer issues, which can be costly to repair.
 We like the 2015 and newer Charger models for several reasons: enhanced safety, better tech, improved engines, and better quality.
 We also think the seventh-generation Charger is the most expressive and desirable for muscle car collectors.

 How Fast Is the Dodge Charger?